nikhilgayakwad121/DSA-with-java/z_String Practice/Own_Sheet/#Question.md

 17, print how many uppercase and lowercase and special character, digit present in the string 18, Print the number in terms of word
 19, Number of days between two dates
+20, 5 names print name with highest length
+21, take the names and print the smallest one